neuronull/chia-plotmover-rs/README.md

 ### Options

-- only_replace : If you only want to replace legacy plots and do not want to fill remaining space on hdds with new pool plots, then set the only_replace option to true
+- only_replace (default=false): If you only want to replace legacy plots and do not want to fill remaining space on hdds with new pool plots, then set the only_replace option to true

 # Example